Bryan Reynolds Preview, Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.58 team ERA ranks 21st across all MLB pitching staffs.
+- The Cardinals' 4.62 team ERA ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to give up the fewest home runs in baseball (126 total, one per game).
+- Cardinals pitchers combine to allow 127 home runs (one per game), the fewest in baseball.

-- Rom will make his first start of the season for the Cardinals.
+- Wainwright (3-8) gets the starting nod for the Cardinals in his 17th start of the season.
+He's put together an 8.42 ERA in 72 2/3 innings pitched, with 41 strikeouts.

-- The lefty will make his MLB debut at 23 years old.
+- His most recent time out was on Thursday against the New York Mets, when the right-hander went six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.